DigitalFuturesOCADU/mobile-p5-permissions/README.md

   // Lock mobile gestures to prevent browser interference lockGestures();

-  // Enable motion sensors with tap-to-start enableGyroTap('Tap to enable motion sensors');
+  // Option 1: Enable motion sensors with tap-to-start enableGyroTap('Tap to enable motion sensors');

-  // Enable microphone with tap-to-start
+  // Option 2: Enable microphone with tap-to-start
   enableMicTap('Tap to enable microphone');

+  // Option 3: Enable both with one tap (NEW in v1.4.3)
+  // enableAllTap('Tap to enable motion sensors & microphone');
 }

 function draw() {